Jaramogi Oginga Odinga: In opposition

 The friction between Odinga and Kenyatta continued, and in 1969 Odinga was arrested after the two verbally abused each other publicly at a chaotic function in Kisumu – and where at least 11 people were killed and dozens were injured in riots.
-He was detained for eighteen months until the Government made decision to free him on 27 March 1971.
+That was when Jomo as the President of Kenya was to open New Nyanza General Hospital (Russia Hospital), in October 1969 which was seen as Odinga's project due to his Russian connection.
+Due to the incident KPU was banned making Kenya a de facto party state under KANU.
+He was detained along with other KPU members for eighteen months until the Government made decision to free him on 27 March 1971.
 He consigned to political limbo until after Kenyatta's death in August 1978.
 In the Uganda–Tanzania War (1978–1979), Odinga reportedly supported anti-Idi Amin rebels, sheltering a number of them at his farm in Bondo District during the preparation phase for the Battle of Tororo.

 Kenyatta's successor, Daniel arap Moi, appointed Odinga as chairman of the Cotton Lint and Seed Marketing Board.
-He did not last long in the post, presumably because he was still outspoken against Kenyatta's policies.
+He did not last long in the post, presumably due to past grudges and since he was still outspoken against Kenyatta's policies.
+Odinga accused Jomo as a "land grabber" and that was why they had differed.
 Odinga attempted to register a political party in 1982, but The Constitution of Kenya (Amendment) Act, 1982 (which made Kenya a de jure single-party state), foiled his plans.

-Following the failed coup of 1982 against Moi's government, Odinga was placed under house arrest in Kisumu.
+Following the failed coup of 1982 against Moi's government, Odinga was placed again under house arrest in Kisumu.
 In 1990, he tried in vain with others to register an opposition party, the National Democratic Party.
 In 1991 he co-founded and became the interim chairman of Forum for the Restoration of Democracy (FORD).
-The formation of FORD triggered a chain of events that were to change Kenya's political landscape, culminating in ending KANU's 40 years in power – eight years after Odinga's death.
+The formation of FORD triggered a chain of events that were to change Kenya's political landscape, culminating in 2002 ending KANU's 40 years in power – eight years after Odinga's death.